ekager/ekager.github.io/_posts/2018-07-26-myo-website.markdown

 You can also kill a process currently running on the command line with `Ctrl + C`.

 ### Ruby :gem:
 [Ruby](https://www.ruby-lang.org/en/downloads/) is a programming language we need.
 You probably already have this!
 Type into your command line `ruby -v` (and press Enter) to see which version of Ruby you have.
 Anything higher than 2.1 will work!
 If you need or want to update, it's easiest to do that through Homebrew.

+#### Gem
-Gem is Ruby's package manager, which lets you easily install ruby libraries and programs
+Gem is Ruby's command line tool for package managing, which lets you easily install Ruby libraries and programs (referred to as Gems).

 ### Homebrew :beer:
 [Homebrew](https://brew.sh/) is package management software that allows you to easily install software on Mac via the command line.
 Get it quickly and easily by typing `/usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"` in your command line.